ilysha-v/telegram-bot-api/README.md

-# telegram-bot-api
+# Telega
-Scala client for Telegram bot API
+Telega is scala client for Telegram bot API